auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Is evolution moving toward something?
 Is there an end goal?
 Will evolution go towards perfection?
 But what does perfection mean?

-Creatures tend toward a state of equilibrium exchange with their environment.
 What exists and continues to exist will be a product of luck and evolution.
 Where conditions allow, ecosystems will continuously arise, die, and new complexity will arise from the previous ecosystem.

 All the matter we experience arises from the original elements hydrogen and helium which themselves are made of protons and electrons.
 In the dense fusion of stars they become new elements cataloged in the periodic table.
 Over a long evolutionary process our bodies are composed largely of three elements, hydrogen, oxygen, and carbon.
 Somehow the contribution of every structure in our bodies give rise to consciousness and everything we subjectively experience.
 The electrical spiking neurons communicate to store memories and make predictions of the future.
 Conscious experience appears to correlate with complexity of connection, energy usage (metabolism), and integrated information processing of itself and the environment.